zig-robotics/zigros/README.md

 # Missing features and roadmap

 I plan on continuing to integrate core ROS functionality into ZigROS.
-With that said this is being develped in parallel to rclzig and other zig-robotics projects, and I can't make commitments to a specific timeline.
+With that said this is being developed in parallel to rclzig and other zig-robotics projects, and I can't make commitments to a specific timeline.

-## Features I hope to have ready for ZigROS 0.3
+## Features I hope to have ready for ZigROS 0.4
  - Actions
  - Remaining interfaces from rcl_interfaces
- - All interfaces from common_interfaces
  - rosbag (at least a build of rosbag2_cpp for you to integrate with your projects manually, possibly some helpers around it)
  - foxglove-bridge (as an example of a 3rd party library, also as an easy way into your project in the absence of the ros cli)